 Yay!
 I got my hands on another new mysterious Essie Summer 2021 collection.
 I posted about this mysterious collection a while ago over here, but I will give a short recap in case you forgot!
 The collection is called “Ferris of them all”.
 Somewhere in May, four shades of this collection started popping up on the Boots UK website.
 A bit later, I found out that this is actually will be a nine-piece collection, of which only six will be released in Europe.
-The collection suddenly appeared at Boozyshop, so of course, I had to pick them up!
+The collection suddenly appeared at Boozyshop (affiliate link), so of course, I had to pick them up!
+(6 shades also appeared on Beyond polish over here, affiliate link, but they are currently out of stock)

 This is what Essie has to say about the shades: